Six-year itch

-The six-year itch, according to political scientists, is the pattern which takes place during a US president's sixth year in office.
+The six-year itch, according to political scientists, is the pattern which takes place during a U.S. president's sixth year in office.
 This year is characterized by the nation's disgruntled attitude towards the president and their political party.
-During this time, there is a midterm election and the party in power usually loses a significant number of seats in Congress.
+During this time, there is a midterm election and the incumbent president's party usually loses a significant number of seats in Congress.

+The term is derived from the phrase "seven-year itch", referring to a supposed pattern that relationships often sour after seven years of marriage, and the 1955 film of the same name.
+One of the earliest uses of the term in politics was by Republican strategist Kevin Phillips in a nationally syndicated 1973 column which looked ahead to the 1974 midterms.

 History

 Pre-Reconstruction

 Prior to Reconstruction, the six-year itch saw the president's party gain seats in one house, while losing seats in the other house.
 Presidents before Reconstruction whose party had this occur: